A History of Punch & Judy

 In 1660, King Charles II was restored to the English Monarchy.
 The King, in an early command performance, delighted in the string puppet's antics.
 Pulcinella interrupted popular marionette shows by making inappropriate noises, satirical jokes, pratfalls and dancing.

 The English took this Italian immigrant to their hearts but in so doing, they proved incapable of pronouncing his name correctly, so it was soon shortened to Punch.
 Lacking in the social graces but still, by virtue of the patronage he enjoyed, politically correct, his popularity grew.
-Expensive and high-class venues in London, Bath and beyond soon insisted on his appearance.
+Bookings in all the best spa towns of Harrogate, Bath and Royal Tunbridge Wells were de rigeuer.

 Mr. Punch ‘acquired’ an English wife called Joan, this was Judy in a similar guise.
-Both Joan, Punch and Judy shared the same looks and temperament.
-For 150 years, Mr Punch wheeled his wife around in a wheelbarrow, from one show to the next, and it was opined, by the learned classes, ‘there was no show without Punch’.
+Both Joan and Judy shared the same looks and temperament, but one was a string and the other, a hand puppet.
+For 150 years, 'there was no show without Punch'.

-But times change and marionette shows, which were inherently expensive to operate due to their requiring a large number of puppeteers, ceased to be economically viable.
+But times change and marionette shows, which were inherently expensive to operate, ceased to be economically viable.
 What to do?
 It looked like Mr. Punch's number was up.

-In 1780, another strolling Italian puppeteer, Giovanni Piccini, created a play using stock character hand-puppets; soldiers, monks, Italian jesters, courtiers, dogs, devils and the landed gentry.
-All were transformed into officers of the law, doctors, dog owners and the notorious public executioner: Jack Ketch.
-If the show didn’t resonate, in a fashion similar to today’s demands of political correctness, and continue to mirror society's current hang-ups, then the puppeteer and his family, would go hungry.
+In 1780, another strolling Italian puppeteer, Giovanni Piccini, created a play using stock character hand-puppets.
+Soldiers, monks, Italian jesters, courtiers, dogs, devils and the landed gentry; all were transformed into officers of the law, doctors, dog owners and the notorious public executioner: Jack Ketch.
+Freed from their strings Judy and Punch's assailants did the most obvious of things, they picked up a slap stick.
+The modern knock-about show, we know and love today, was borne.
+If the show didn’t resonate, (was 'modern' in this new context) then the puppeteer and his family, would starve.

-It worked, as it still does today.
-Giovanni’s apprentice’s show, was painted by Benjamin Robert Hayden in 1828 (see the coloured picture shown adjacent) titled: ‘Punch or May Day’ it is on view today, in the Tate Gallery, London.
+It worked.
+Giovanni’s apprentice’s show, was painted by Benjamin Robert Hayden in 1828 (adjacent picture) titled: ‘Punch or May Day’.
+It is on view today, in the Tate Gallery, London.